kosli-dev/cli/docs.merkely.com/content/getting_started/report_artifact.md

 ![Compliant artifact with no deployments](/images/artifact-no-deployment.png)

-You will also notice a change in the state of your **github-k8s-test** environment (if the environment reporting workflow run successfully): it is still incompliant, but now the artifact running there has provenance (you can see the name of Merkely **pipeline: github-k8s-demo** that the artifact was reported to, in a grey, pill shaped field) so we can check how it was build:
+You will also notice a change in the state of your **github-k8s-test** environment (if the environment reporting workflow run successfully): it is still incompliant, but now the artifact running there has provenance (you can see the name of Kosli **pipeline: github-k8s-demo** that the artifact was reported to, in a grey, pill shaped field) so we can check how it was build:

 ![Incompliant environment, artifact with provenance](/images/env-provenance.png)